 Genes may help grocery tomatoes catch up to heirloom taste

+In this March 23, 2011 file photo, a woman shops for tomatoes at a grocery store in Des Moines, Iowa.
 Scientists have cooked up a way to reintroduce a key ingredient into mass-produced tomatoes: taste.
-Resear... .

 Comments